Things To Do In Indianapolis

 Indianapolis Motor Speedway

-The Indianapolis Motor Speedway is a racetrack that hosts three races: the Indianapolis 500, the Brickyard 400 NASCAR Race and the Red Bull Indianapolis GP.
-The Racetrack can accommodate more than 250000 people with even more in the grounds.
+The Indianapolis Motor Speedway is a racetrack that hosts three races: the Indianapolis 500, the Brickyard 400 NASCAR Race, and the Red Bull Indianapolis GP.
+The Racetrack can accommodate more than 250000 people with even more on the grounds.